 Florals in a Fishtail Braid Are Just So Pretty

-A stunning side bun gets even prettier with the inclusion of pink blooms and is a match made in heaven for brides wanting a classic yet romantic wedding style.
-We love how this hairstyle photographs—in candid, pre-wedding shots, ceremony shots and posed wedding portraits, too.
+A stunning side bun gets even prettier with the inclusion of pink blooms and is a match made in heaven for brides wanting a classic, yet romantic wedding style.
+We love how this hairstyle photographs—in candid, pre-wedding shots, ceremony shots, and posed wedding portraits.

 Go for Boho Beach Glam

-Soft waves plus beaded crowns and beaded barefoot sandals?
-This is how to pull off matching hairstyles and accessories on the wedding day—for all the ladies in the bridal party, including the bride herself.
+Soft waves plus beachy textures and playful braids?
+This is how to pull off mismatched hairstyles while maintaining a common theme on the wedding day—for all the ladies in the bridal party, including the bride herself.
 The end result looks relaxed and natural, thanks to the styling and accessories.

-A new spin on a flower crown, roses and ranunculuses dot this bridesmaid's tresses in a look that has us swooning—we love how organic and delicate this feels, as if suddenly, these flowers were blooming in her locks.
+A new spin on a flower crown, this swoon-worthy look features roses and ranunculuses—we love how organic and delicate it feels, as if suddenly, these flowers were blooming in this bridesmaid's locks.

 Definitely consult with your hairstylist on this one.
-This intricate 'do will take some time to complete, and they will likely want to know about the type of hair (and length) your bridesmaids all have, to ensure they can make this magical look happen.
+This intricate 'do will take some time to complete, and your stylist will likely want to know about the type of hair (and length) your bridesmaids have to ensure they can make this magical look happen.

 Up, down, short, long, wavy, natural—one of the reasons why floral crowns and wreaths of greenery, too, have been so popular in recent years is that they instantly give the bridal party a signature, identifiable look.
 (Not to mention, these statement headpieces photograph fabulously.)

 A head-encircling wreath of greenery might not fit with how you envision seeing your bridesmaids on your wedding day.
 But if you love the greenery trend—so much so that you're making greenery a major part of your florals—there's no reason why you can't add a bit of greenery to their 'dos.
 Tucked into this half-up style and paired with your florals, you definitely still get that boho effect.